Resources to Help Beginner Homebrewers

 There is a multitude of other brewing podcasts out there that range in the personality types of the hosts and the level and direction of knowledge they are trying to pass on.

-For brewing specifically with the Grainfather, we recommend our YouTube channel as well as David Heath’s YouTube channel.
+For brewing specifically with the Grainfather, we recommend our YouTube channel.
 For more general brewing information, there are a plethora of people uploading videos on specifics of homebrewing.

 However, many of the videos are their personal opinion on how something ‘could’ or ‘should’ be done.
 Look for videos from homebrewing retail or equipment stores, like NorthernBrewerTV as these tend to be what the industry accepts as the correct brewing theory or technique.